Why is Elder Abuse So Common?

 Many elderly individuals have financial assets like homes, retirement funds, savings, or even valuable possessions.
 Fraudsters consider them a tempting target because most elderly people welcome companionship, while often needing financial advice and asset management assistance.
 Fraudsters may offer any and all of these services, earning an elderly individual’s trust, before robbing them, which is one of the most common forms of elder abuse.

 4. Nursing Homes are Understaffed

 Nursing homes are designed to provide a comfortable environment for the elderly.
-They’re staffed with trained professionals who can handle all of a patient’s personal, medical, and social needs.
+They’re staffed with trained professionals who are able to handle all of a patient’s personal, medical, and social needs.
 Unfortunately, many nursing homes are understaffed, so a single caregiver has to take care of several patients at the same time.
 This can lead to elder neglect because caregivers don’t have the time or energy to provide comprehensive care.
 The only solution is to hire more staff and train them well.

 5. Nursing Staff are Underpaid

 Nursing is a challenging job that requires a lot of physical and emotional labor.
 Caregivers need to help patients with everyday physical activities while offering consistent emotional support.
-The last thing they need is financial worry to add to their stress.
+The last thing they need is a financial worry to add to their stress.
 Unfortunately, many in nursing are underpaid, and some even work multiple jobs to make ends meet.
 This can lead to stress, frustration, and anger, which they may direct towards vulnerable elderly patients.

 6. Considered a Burden